 The IMPROVISATION RHYTHM PERFORMANCE (IRP) technique used at Music School was developed by our Music Director, Edison Carolino, to give pupils with communication difficulties the confidence to learn to play an instrument.

-K is 9 years old and started receiving music therapy at 3 years old.
-She has a genetic condition called Williams Syndrome which causes global developmental delay When we first met her she was barely able to speak due to a combination of physical and developmental reasons.
+K started receiving music therapy with OKMT at 3 years old.
+She has a genetic condition called Williams Syndrome which causes global developmental delay.
+When we first met her she was barely able to speak due to a combination of physical and developmental reasons.
 We helped her learn to speak by using the song Twinkle Twinkle Little Star, as one of a number of therapeutic techniques.
+When she was 5 K joined OK Music School and has gained a lot of confidence as a result and is unstoppably enthusiastic in her singing.
+She loves performing in our concerts and recently passed her Grade 4 Singing exam.

-L is 14 and has ASD and a severe learning disability.
+L has ASD and a severe learning disability.
 She is mostly non-verbal.
 A few years ago she was a bit lost in the wilderness but then she came to OK Music School, where she started to learn the piano.
 From just playing random notes and improvising, she is now able to play with 2 hands, is progressing in reading music and performs in our public concerts.
-At the Christmas 2019 concert she played the piano, accompanied by violin players from Richmond Orchestra, which she loved.
+L has progressed in verbal communication, trying hard to pronounce the numbers 1 2 3 4 and she shows good understanding of rhythm.
+Music is very uplifting for L and gives her structure and a great deal of pleasure.
+Her parents said, “The therapist has taught our autistic child to read music, play in public concerts, count herself in and to be very proud of her achievements.
+We can ask for no more”